 Create a mission and a vision statement

-Another point in small business branding is having a proper mission and vision statements.
+Another point in small business branding is having a proper mission and a vision statement.

 At first glance, the mission and vision statement may look the same but they aren’t.